Search this site ...

 She uses bold, bright colours and geometrically styled prints in her fabrics while incorporating simple but dramatic outlines in her garments.

-His signature style includes bold, solid-coloured suits, printed fabrics and fila hats to adorn and complement the outfit.
+Orange Culture's style includes bold, solid-coloured suits, printed fabrics and fila hats to adorn and complement the outfit.
 While fila hats are traditional attire and different tribes have different shapes, the styles have converged and anyone can wear any fit.

 Selly Raby Kane’s collections are primarily focused on using bright colours with solid darks to create high contrasts.
 Quilted wax prints, patched, sewn and embroidered embellishment in the Sengalese bayefall style of her homeland makes her garments very individualised, allowing the wearer to express self expression and flair.